bbc/bbc-a11y/README.md

 ## Coverage

-Not all of the standards are covered by automated checks.
-Some standards are very difficult or impossible to cover with automated tests, others are partially covered or work in progress, as [summarised here](./guides/coverage.md)
+Not all of the guidelines are covered by automated checks.
+Some guidelines are very difficult or impossible to cover with automated tests, others are partially covered or work in progress, as [summarised here](./guides/coverage.md)